- Article (1) Definitions

 4. The Disciplinary Board may proceed with the disciplinary action in the event that the Private Notary concerned fails to attend the Disciplinary Board's hearings without any acceptable excuse.

-5. The Disciplinary Board may temporarily suspend the Private Notary from performing his duties until the trial is completed.
+5. The Disciplinary Board may temporarily suspend the Private Notary from performing their duties until the trial is completed.

-1. The Disciplinary Board's hearings and deliberations shall take place behind closed doors.
+1. The Disciplinary Board's hearings and deliberations shall be confidential.

 2. The Private Notary shall appear in person before the Disciplinary Board, and may submit his defense in writing or engage a lawyer.

-3. If the Private Notary fails to appear before the Disciplinary Board, ab absentia judgment may be rendered against him after verifying that the Private Notary has been duly served.
+3. If the Private Notary fails to appear before the Disciplinary Board, a judgment in absentia may be rendered against them after verifying that the Private Notary has been duly notified.

-4. The Disciplinary Board shall issue its decisions by majority based on their supporting grounds, and the decision so issued shall be served upon the Private Notary within ten [10] days following its date of issue.
+4. The Disciplinary Board shall issue its decisions by majority based on their supporting grounds, and the decision so issued shall be served upon the Private Notary within ten (10) days following its date of issuance.

-5. The Public Prosecution and Private Notary may each challenge the judgment rendered by the Disciplinary Board before the competent court of appeal within thirty [30] days following its date of issue in respect of the judgment rendered in presence of the Private Notary, and following the date of being served upon the Private Notary if issued in absentia.
+5. The Public Prosecution and Private Notary may appeal the judgment rendered by the Disciplinary Board before the competent court of appeal within thirty (30) days following its date of issuance if the judgment was rendered in presence of the Private Notary, and from the date of notification to the Private Notary if issued in absentia.

-6. The Private Notary shall not suffer any harm on the grounds of his appeal against the judgment issued by the Disciplinary Board.
+6. The Private Notary shall not be prejudiced by filing an appeal against the judgment issued by the Disciplinary Board.

 Article (39) Adjudication on the Disciplinary Action

-The judgment rendered in respect of the disciplinary action shall include the grounds relied upon, and such grounds shall be read out when the judgment is being announced at a closed-door hearing.
+The judgment rendered in respect of the disciplinary action shall include the grounds relied upon, and such grounds shall be read out when the judgment is pronounced in a confidential hearing.

 Article (40) Disciplinary Penalties to be Imposed on Private Notary